mr-schway/test_app_6/README.md

-The complete Ruby on rails course
+The complete Ruby on rails developer course